avvie/jb-twitch-chat/README.md

 <!-- Plugin description -->
-A plugin to show twitch chat in intellij and rider
+A plugin to show twitch chat in intellij and rider.
+Its for personal use for the time being.

+It currently is NOT handling its http server for OAuth lifecycle well or at all.
+Use with expected risks
 <!-- Plugin description end -->

 ## Installation